samschott/maestral/README.md

 >>> client.get_account_info()  # returns your Dropbox account info
 ```

+BirdBoxClient does not inlcude any syncing functionality.

 ## Command line usage
 After installation, BirdBox will be available as a command line script by typing `birdbox` in the command prompt.
 Command line functionality resembles that of the interactive client.
 Type `birdbox --help` to get a full list of available commmands.
 Invoking `birdbox` by itself will configure BirdBox on first run and then automatically start syncing.

 ## Warning:
-- BirdBox doesn't have production status yet, so only 500 accounts can use the API keys.
+- BirdBox does not have production status yet, so only 500 accounts can use the API keys.
 - BirdBox is still in beta status and may potentially result in loss of data.
 Only sync folders with non-essential files.

 ## Installation
-Download and install the package by running
+Download and install the Python package by running
 ```console
 $ pip git+https://github.com/SamSchott/birdbox
 ```